-For both Burkeite and dicarbonate, the metastable limit is 5-8% higher than the solubility limit [3,12].
-From a practical perspective, if the metastable limit is quite high, as is the case for these sodium salts, a large amount of salt can crystallize quite rapidly once the metastable limit is exceeded.
+For both Burkeite and dicarbonate the metastable limit is 5-8% higher than the solubility limit (3,12).
+From a practical perspective, if the metastable limit is quite high, as is the case for these sodium salts, a large amount of salt can precipitate quite rapidly once the metastable limit is exceeded.
 In the case of dicarbonate, the micron sized crystals agglomerate in suspension and on available surfaces.
-Heat transfer surfaces are scaled most rapidly by dicarbonate during spontaneous nucleation [13].
-Pilot evaporator studies with a falling film have shown that nucleation of dicarbonate results in a scaling rate 5 times more rapid than the scaling that occurs at similar evaporative loads with a stable dicarbonate crystal population and 10 times more rapid than during evaporation with a stable Burkeite crystal population, Figure 7.5 [14].
+Heat transfer surfaces are scaled most rapidly by dicarbonate during spontaneous nucleation (13).
+It has been shown in pilot evaporator studies with a falling film, that nucleation of dicarbonate results in a scaling rate 5 times more rapid than the scaling that occurs at similar evaporative loads with a stable dicarbonate crystal population and 10 times more than during evaporation if there is a stable Burkeite crystal, Figure 5 (14).
 This study also showed that the scaling rate during Burkeite nucleation is about the same as scaling from Burkeite under normal evaporative crystallization.
 Thus, evaporators and concentrators should be operated to avoid dicarbonate nucleation events.
 In practice this means operating at least at least 3-4 percent dry solids above or below the solubility limit.
 If the heat balance in the evaporator train results in an effect operating near the dicarbonate solubility limit, the mill can help itself by decreasing the ratio of dissolved carbonate to dissolved sulfate.
-The can be accomplished by good control in the recausticizing plant to minimize carbonate and if possible, increasing sulfidity [15,16].
+The can be accomplished by good control in the recausticizing plant to minimize carbonate and if possible, increasing sulfidity (15,16).

-Figure 7.4.
-Dicarbonate metastable zone for aqueous solutions of Na2CO3 and Na2SO4.
-Symbols indicate the molar ratio of Na2CO3 to Na2SO4 [12]
+Figure 4.
+Dicarbonate metastable zone for aqueous solutions of Na_2CO_3 and Na_2SO_4 .
+Symbols indicate the molar ratio of Na_2CO_3 to Na_2SO_4 (12).

-Figure 7.5.
-Average fouling resistance growth ( $\Delta R/\Delta X{c+1+s}$ ) during evaporation of aqueous solutions in a pilot evaporator with Na2CO3 and Na2SO4 at different initial solution compositions.
+Figure 5.
+Average fouling resistance growth $(\Delta R/\Delta X{c+l+s})$ during evaporation of aqueous solutions in a pilot evaporator with Na2CO3 and Na2SO4 at different initial solution compositions.
 Growth rates were measured during nucleation phase (N) and continuous crystallization phase (CC).
 Continuous crystallization refers to evaporation with crystals present.
-[14].
+(14).

-Once stable nuclei are present, crystallizing salts can grow on existing crystals.
-Having a higher crystal concentration in principle can reduce the degree of scaling.
-However, Karlsson et al. [17] did not find a correlation between the scaling rate and crystal population when the crystal concentration was between 1.5 and 6 wt % on a dry solids basis, Figure 7.6.
+Once stable nuclei are present, precipitating salts can deposit on existing crystals.
+Having a higher crystal concentration in principal can reduce the degree of scaling.
+However, Karlsson et al. (17) did not find a correlation between the scaling rate and crystal population when the crystal concentration was between 1.5 and 6 wt % on a dry solids basis, Figure 6.

-Figure 7.6.
-Fouling resistance growth rate ( $\Delta R/\Delta t$ ) due scaling to scaling during evaporation of black liquor with different crystal loads.
-Coarse and fine refer to the hydrocyclone operational modes used [17].
+Figure 6.
+Fouling resistance growth rate ($\Delta R/\Delta t$) due scaling to scaling during evaporation of black liquor with different crystal loads.
+Coarse and fine refer to the hydrocyclone operational modes used (17).